William Deng Nhial: Return to Sudan

 The optimism in the south for return to democracy, was quickly aborted.
-Provision Prime Minister Sir Al Khatim Al Khalifa called elections to be conducted in May–June 1965 as demanded by the Northern political parties.
-The Southern parties, then SANU inside and Southern Front boycotted the elections.
-Nevertheless, the North went for partial elections, an exclusion of the South, which had become a political practice from 1946 to independence and beyond.
-Elections, despite the Southern boycott, was held in the North on time scheduled.
+Sirr Al-Khatim Al-Khalifa called elections for May–June 1965 as demanded by the northern political parties.
+The SANU inside and Southern Front boycotted the elections.
+As such the election ended up being held without southern inclusion.
 The Umma and the NUP won.

-The two parties opted for coalition government headed by the NUP President, Ismail Alzahry as president of the Supreme Council (five men's head of state membership) and Umm Prime Minister, Mohamed Ahmed Mahgoub, whose policy was to make war with Southern Sudan arms movement, the Anya Nya, and their supporters inside the country.
-The policy was approved by the Northern Constituent Assembly to proceed with war and persecution of educated Southern Sudanese in Southern Sudan and the North.
+The two parties opted for coalition government headed by the NUP President, Ismail al-Azhari as president of the Supreme Council (five men's head of state membership) and Umma Prime Minister, Mohamed Ahmed Mahgoub, whose policy was to make war with southern Sudan arms movement, the Anyanya, and their supporters inside the country.
+The policy was approved by the Northern Constituent Assembly to proceed with war and persecution of educated southern Sudanese in southern and northern Sudan.
 As a result, Prime Minister Mahgoub committed massive massacre of educated and Chiefs in Wau, Juba and other towns on 9–15 July 1965.

-Despite this, William Deng invested considerable time and efforts, trying to convince government leaders of the benefits of solving the north-south conflict.
+Despite this, William Deng invested considerable time and efforts, trying to convince government leaders of the benefits of solving the north–south conflict.
 He pointed out the unwanted truth that the northern soldiers stationed in the south were in charge at daytime, brutal killers at night.
 If the stalemate were ended, military costs would drop and the south could supply the north with food, with surplus for export.
 He was not successful in his arguments.

 Assassination

 In the 1968 election, William Deng won his seat by a landslide, but was assassinated just as the results were announced.

 Deng and others in his party were killed on 9 May 1968 in Cueibet County, Lakes State in a place that is now called William Bridge.

 There was little doubt that the army was responsible, although the government accused the rebels.
 The government ordered an investigation, but never issued a report on what had happened.
-According to Muhammad Omar Bashir, "The murder of William Deng represented a great setback in North-South relations.
+According to Muhammad Omar Bashir, "The murder of William Deng represented a great setback in north–south relations.
 Deng's decision to return to the Sudan in 1965 to attend the Round Table Conference and his participation in that event, in the Twelve-Man Committee, in the Political Parties Conference and in the National Constitution Commission had all made a positive contribution to the search for a solution of the Southern problem.